Fang Mountain (6736 feet) Denali National Park. September 1992.

 Attempt.
 Global Extremes expedition with Russel Bryce, Chris Warner, Jesse Rickert, Ted Mahon, Colleen Inken, and Petit Pinson.
-After 60 days on Everest, Troy aborts his climb just above camp II at about 25,000′.
-Ted and Jesse persist and reach the summit several weeks later.
+After 60 days on Everest, Troy ends his climb just above camp II at 25,000′.
+Ted and Jesse persist, and reach the summit several weeks later.

 Pioneer Peak (6398 feet) Chugach Mountains, Alaska.
 May 2006.

 Summit.
 North face, solo ascent.
 After several aborted attempts, Troy finally reaches the summit, solo.
 The descent was aided with two rappels from another climbing team in the area.

 Mt.
 Allo(Mt.
 Delphine) (938′) Neyt Point, Leige Island, Antarctica.
 January 2, 2008.
 Ascent of small peak overlooking the Gerlache Strait, after replicating shore landing of Belgica Expedition(1897) Because of severity of landing, ascent completed in drysuits.
 With Dixie Dansercoer and dinghy assist by Pieterjan Kempynck.